AshaAgrawal07/artapp/DEVELOPMENT.md

   WHAT I NEED TO DO NEXT: although the strokes are separate, when I change color or thickness after I draw the strokes, all of them change to whatever the gui is indicating (ex. if I drew a blue swirly, and then changed the color to purple, the swirly will turn purple even if I don't want it to be purple.)

 3. Alpha slider
   The reason why my alpha slider wasn't working was because when I setup my colorslider, my min color is black (alpha = 255), and max color was white (alpha = 255); so my alpha could only ever be 255.
 I changed the min value in my setup using ofColor::fromHex(0, 0), which is black with an alpha value of 0.

+4. Stuff left
+  a) get the toggle buttons to work properly (or I will just delete the entire eraser function from my proposal)
+  b) make each stroke independent in its color and thickness